 There's also the Black Bola of [Insert deity name here].
 This group is dedicated to religious rule only.
 However, they believe that religious rule should be direct without any human intermediary.
 Effectively, they are anarchists.
 It's unclear how they manage to get anything done.
 Unlike the Scepter of the Kingfisher, Black Bola cells tend to be more individually motivated.
 Rather than working under central power and direction, they tend to coalesce around a single, charismatic leader.
 They are the ones responsible for the recent explosions in the marketplaces of Aden, Donteen, and other cities, having struck a blow against the commerce that they (rightly) believe allows secular power to flourish.

-Now we have a second regional power.
+GREGORY JOHNSEN: What we're seeing is that regional rivalries, particularly between Saudi Arabia and Iran, are being grafted onto this local domestic conflict.
+And when you put all of those different elements together, it really is a witch's brew.Now we have a second regional power.
 I'm tempted to place Barnan where modern day Oman is located.
 But, I like the idea of it being able to exercise power in Menas but without a direct border.
 Present day Oman remains an undefined quantity.
 Barnan actually lies to the east across the sea.
 Barnan is a major maritime power and a covert supporter of the Hardan uprising, though not necessarily of returning Sonthuk to the throne.
 I like making Barnan a maritime power allied with the Hardan because that teams an international maritime power with a domestic land-based power.
 On the other side of the coin, Menas's coastal cities are arguably a maritime power (we know they engage in a lot of trade, so let's go with either they have a navy or sufficiently weaponized merchant ships) and they are allied with the land power of Nulkavit.
 Finally, Barnan subscribes to the same religious beliefs as the Scepter of the Kingfisher (the only country in the area that has successfully challenged Nulkavii hegemony), and covertly funds their activities in Menas.

 Now things are getting interesting.
 We've got three major ethnic groups in the country at loggerheads with each other and two contenders for political power.
 We've got two secret societies vying to destroy the government.
 They could be working together or they could be at each other's throats.
 We've also got two international powers willing to interfere in Menas' affairs, one militarily and one through more covert means.
 I'm also deciding that there's a merchant guild with membership across the coastal cities, the Liber Mare, that mixes politics and commerce and is a major driving force in the coastal cities' plans to dominate the Hadran to the north.

 JOHNSEN: Yemen watcher Johnsen, who spoke to us before the Saudi announcement is worried that regional players could miscalculate and the U.S. doesn't have a lot of options to respond.
-It shuttered its embassy in February and just withdrew Special Forces.
+It shuttered its embassy in February and just withdrew Special Forces.and

-I said that the U.S. was out, but I lied.
+JOHNSEN: And the purpose of those advisors was to help coordinate drone strikes and other counterterrorism activities that the U.S. was carrying out in Yemen primarily directed against al-Qaida in the Arabian Peninsula.
+So those forces - those 125 individuals were evacuated last week.
+And today, the Houthis overran that base.
+And that was on their march south.I said that the U.S. was out, but I lied.
 At some point in time, another ethnic group, the Andarans (to borrow a name and a concept from another of my homebrews) lived in Menas.
 They were exceedingly powerful, utilizing magic beyond the reach of most living today with ease and without training.
 They built mighty cities and their civilization flourished.
 Unclear why they declined (maybe they started birthing today's PC races and that's why they've declined? maybe they lost the ability to procreate at all due to some magic disaster? maybe they were called away to another place?
 Insert fantasy trope of your choice here).
 Depending on how distant you want their exit to be, perhaps the last of the Andarans just now left Menas.
 Could be that people knew it was coming (and it was a big event) or maybe they just vanished?
 Maybe nobody knew they were here, but they were the last ones keeping any sort of stability and their exit is what sparked the current conflict?
 We know that they did exist and the Hadran rebels recently took one of their bases.
 Maybe they discovered a long-lost military installation?
 Maybe this Andaran military installation had been controlled by another group and the Hadrans wrested it from them.

 Finally:

-If you like the Andaran angle, keep this.
+KELEMEN: As for U.S. counterterrorism efforts, Khoury says he expects the Obama administration to continue to launch drone strikes from outside the country.If you like the Andaran angle, keep this.
 Maybe the Andarans are a little more involved than we thought.
 Maybe they are marshalling their forces to return as scarier overlords than any of the other parties yet mentioned.
 Of course, if you don't like the Andaran angle, you can ignore it.

 So, we have three countries: